jennyrigsjo/Calculator/README.md

 # Calculator
-Lexicon C# Fundamentals Assignment 1.

-First assignment in the .NET-development course by Lexicon Yrkesutbildning i Väst.

----Description---
+**Lexicon Assignment 1: Calculator**

+## Description
 Your assignment is to create a basic Console-based calculator using C#.
 It should be able to handle basic mathematical operations (addition, subtraction, multiplication, division), and be able to present the results in a consistent way.

-Required Features:
+## Required Features:
-• The program should be able to perform basic mathematical operations (Math has methods for more advanced operations if you include them).
+* The program should be able to perform basic mathematical operations (Math has methods for more advanced operations if you include them).
-• Addition, Subtraction, Division, Multiplication, etc...
+* Addition, Subtraction, Division, Multiplication, etc...
-• The program should keep running until the userchooses to end it.
+* The program should keep running until the userchooses to end it.

-Code Requirements:
+## Code Requirements:
-• Each mathematical operation should be in its own method.oDivision should inform the user if they try todivide by zero.
+* Each mathematical operation should be in its own method.oDivision should inform the user if they try todivide by zero.
-• Use a loop and a menu system to keep the program running.
+* Use a loop and a menu system to keep the program running.